Breast Density: Are You Informed?

 Now, let’s delve deeper into the association between breast density and the likelihood of developing breast cancer.

 Women with dense breasts have an increased chance of developing breast cancer compared to women with fatty breast tissue.
-This, in addition to the difficulty of detecting cancer in dense breasts via a mammogram compared to women with fatty breast tissue compared to fatty breasts, has led to suggestions of supplementing the mammogram with additional imaging tests in women with dense breast tissue.
+This has led to suggestions of supplementing the mammogram with additional imaging tests in women with dense breast tissue.
+In addition, the difficulty of detecting cancer in dense breasts via a mammogram is higher compared to women with fatty breast tissue.

 Since 2015, studies have suggested additional breast cancer screening for women with dense breasts.
 Even so, the U.S. Preventive Services Task Force (USPSTF) concluded that there is insufficient evidence to recommend any adjunct screenings to women with dense breasts on an “otherwise negative screening mammogram.”
-Experts worry that such a recommendation could cause overdiagnosis, leading to overtreatment of false negative cases and increased unnecessary healthcare costs.
+Experts worry that adding more tests could lead to overdiagnosis, unnecessary treatment, and higher healthcare costs.

 Mammography is done yearly or every two years for women aged 40 and above, as the USPSTF and National Comprehensive Cancer Network (NCCN) recommends.